📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: Information-heavy pages, how-to content, educational articles

-Why it works: 88.1% of AI Overview queries are informational—exactly what FAQs answer
+Why it works: 88.1% of AI Overview queries are informational—exactly what FAQs answer, making this essential for schema markup for AI Overviews

 2. Article Schema